-I have an online payroll tax service specifically for California child care providers.
+Our FCC Payroll Service serves California child care providers and other small business owners.
 Refer to my Payroll Tax Guide to learn about employer tax responsibilities.

 I do not offer bookkeeping services.
 Every day care provider should find a record-keeping method they are comfortable with and process expense receipts regularly (at least once per month).
 I recommend you consider using specialized software to help with your record keeping.
 I have also written up a step-by-step envelope record-keeping method for child care providers.

 Yes, most all of my clients file their tax returns electronically.
 The cost of e-filing (both Federal and California) is included in my fee estimates above.
 There is no extra charge.
 Paper filing is available upon request.

 Do you accept credit card payments?

 Yes, we accept credit and debit card payments here in the office, over the phone, or though our Payments page.